Skip to content

 Your transmission is one of the most expensive components in your vehicle.
-A new transmission can cost $3,000 to $7,000 or more to replace.
-But keeping it healthy is surprisingly affordable — a routine transmission fluid change costs a fraction of that and can add tens of thousands of miles to your transmission's life.
-Here is a complete breakdown of transmission fluid change costs in 2026 so you know exactly what to expect.
+Replacing a transmission is one of the costliest repairs you can face.
+But keeping it healthy is surprisingly affordable — a routine transmission fluid change costs a fraction of a replacement and can add tens of thousands of miles to your transmission's life.
+Here is a complete guide to transmission fluid changes in 2026 so you know what affects the cost and what to expect.

-A standard transmission fluid change — also called a drain-and-fill — typically costs between $80 and $175 at most shops.
-This is the most common transmission maintenance service and involves draining the old fluid from the transmission pan, replacing the filter (if applicable), and refilling with fresh fluid.
+A standard transmission fluid change — also called a drain-and-fill — is the most common and most affordable transmission maintenance service.
+It involves draining the old fluid from the transmission pan, replacing the filter (if applicable), and refilling with fresh fluid.

-A full transmission flush costs more, typically $125 to $400.
-This process uses a machine to push new fluid through the entire transmission system, replacing virtually all of the old fluid rather than just what drains out by gravity.
+A full transmission flush costs more because it uses a machine to push new fluid through the entire transmission system, replacing virtually all of the old fluid rather than just what drains out by gravity.

-## Transmission Fluid Change Cost by Vehicle Type
+How Your Vehicle Affects Transmission Fluid Change Cost

 Not all transmission fluid changes cost the same.
 Your vehicle's make, model, and transmission type have a major impact on the final price.

-Economy and midsize sedans like a Honda Civic, Toyota Camry, or Hyundai Elantra typically fall on the lower end at $80 to $150 for a drain-and-fill.
+Economy and midsize sedans like a Honda Civic, Toyota Camry, or Hyundai Elantra are typically the most affordable to service.
 These vehicles use common transmission fluids that are widely available and affordable.

-Trucks and SUVs like a Ford F-150, Chevy Silverado, or Toyota 4Runner often cost $100 to $200 because they hold more fluid — some truck transmissions hold 12 to 16 quarts compared to 8 to 12 for a sedan.
+Trucks and SUVs like a Ford F-150, Chevy Silverado, or Toyota 4Runner cost more because they hold more fluid — some truck transmissions hold 12 to 16 quarts compared to 8 to 12 for a sedan.
 If your truck has a towing package or heavy-duty transmission, expect to be on the higher end.

 Luxury and European vehicles like BMW, Mercedes-Benz, Audi, and Lexus frequently require manufacturer-specific synthetic transmission fluid that costs significantly more per quart.
-A drain-and-fill on a BMW can run $200 to $350, and a full flush can exceed $400.
+These vehicles are the most expensive to service for transmission fluid.

 CVT-equipped vehicles including many Nissan, Subaru, Honda, and Toyota models require special CVT fluid that is not interchangeable with standard automatic transmission fluid.
 Using the wrong fluid in a CVT can cause serious damage.
-CVT fluid changes typically cost $150 to $400 depending on the vehicle and fluid brand.
+CVT fluid itself is more expensive than standard ATF.

-Manual transmissions are generally the cheapest to service at $75 to $150.
+Manual transmissions are generally the least expensive to service.
 They hold less fluid, the fluid itself is less expensive, and the service is straightforward.

 Where you go for service affects the price as much as your vehicle does.

-Dealerships are typically the most expensive option, charging $150 to $400+ for a transmission fluid change.
+Dealerships are typically the most expensive option.
 The upside is they use OEM fluid and are familiar with your specific vehicle.
-The downside is higher labor rates — often $150 to $200 per hour.
+The downside is higher labor rates and overhead costs that get passed to you.

-National chains like Jiffy Lube, Valvoline, Firestone, and Midas usually charge $100 to $250.
+National chains like Jiffy Lube, Valvoline, Firestone, and Midas fall in the middle.
 They offer convenience and standardized pricing, but the technicians may not have specialized training for complex transmissions.

-Independent shops like AutoBlast typically offer the best value at $80 to $200.
+Independent shops like AutoBlast typically offer the best value.
 You get experienced technicians, quality fluids, and personalized attention at lower labor rates than the dealership.
 Independent shops often catch issues that chain shops miss because we take the time to actually inspect your vehicle.

-DIY costs $40 to $100 in parts (fluid and filter) but requires tools, knowledge, and a way to dispose of old fluid properly.
+DIY is the least expensive option in terms of labor but requires tools, knowledge, and a way to dispose of old fluid properly.
 We cover the DIY option in more detail below.

 This is one of the most common questions — and one of the most misunderstood topics in auto maintenance.
 Understanding the difference can save you money and protect your transmission.